 “Anyone taken anything from the cake stall inside the school?”

 Alec looked around.
 A chorus of denials and sea of blank faces.
 It appeared no one had.
 The Sergeant jerked his head towards the school buildings..

 “The ladies of the town have baked you lot cakes and they’re upset that you’ve taken none of it.”

 There was a mumbled chorus of explanations.
 No one wanted to take advantage of any kindness, or profit in any way.
 The Sergeant held out his arms.

-Alec left the bus with all the others and made his way into the gym hall where rows of trestle tables had been laden with cakes, breads and pies of various descriptions.
+Alec left the bus with the others and made his way to the gym hall and rows of trestle tables laden with cakes and pies of various descriptions.
 In other circumstances it could have been the school fete.
 A group of women stood to one side.
 Some took cakes and handed them out while others provided vocal encouragement.
 Alec had never seen officers act so backward and shy.
 A young dark haired woman on the edge of tears handed him a fruit loaf wrapped in cellophane and Alec took his gift with awkward thanks and retreated unsure what else to say.

-The bus filled up and moved off.
+The bus filled and moved off.
 Lockerbie disappeared from sight.
 The driver, silent and morose, switched off the internal lights and turned up the heating.
-Some drifted off, others stared into the distance while the bus rumbled and roared along the motorway, each man lost in their own dark thoughts, a million miles from the speculation that marked their journey down that morning.
+Some cops drifted off, others stared into the distance while the bus rumbled and roared along the motorway, each man lost in their own dark thoughts, a million miles from the quiet speculation that marked the journey down that morning.

-Alec gazed beyond the grimy window to a world clothed in impenetrable darkness.
-Nothing for him to see there but his own reflection.
+Alec gazed beyond the grimy window to a world clothed in impenetrable darkness; nothing for him to see but his own reflection.

 And a girl in a white petticoat.